Last editedApr 20232 min read

 Bank-to-bank transfers within the United States traditionally operate using the ACH system.
 One of the fastest ways to transfer money between bank accounts is with an ACH debit, provided both accounts are linked.
 To link accounts and set up a transfer, you’ll need to know basic details including your routing number and account number.

-Processing times will vary depending on your bank and destination.
+Payment processing times will vary depending on your bank and destination.
 Typically, ACH bank transfers take between two and three business days for processing.
 However, same-day processing is now available for a fee, provided your transaction is domestic and under $1 million.
 Nacha members approved a measure to increase the per-payment maximum from the current $100,000 to $1 million effective March 18, 2022

 Additional types of bank transfer methods